Automattic/_s/README.md

 That's it!
 Now you can begin using Grunt.

 # Usage
-After you've installed _s, and run `npm install && bower install` from the command line you can start using grunt.
+After you've installed wd_s, and run `npm install && bower install` from the command line you can start using grunt.

 ## Grunt